PurdueAF/purdue-af/docs/source/doc-support.rst

 ---------------------------------

-Users with Purdue email can subscribe to it by managing their group membership at the `Microsoft Outlook ECP portal <https://outlook.office365.com/ecp/>`_:
+Users with Purdue email can subscribe to it by managing their group membership at the `Microsoft Exchange admin center <https://admin.exchange.microsoft.com/#/>`_:

 #.
 Log in with Pudue career account.
 #.
 Click "groups" in the sidebar.
 #.
-Under the section "Distribution groups I belong to", clink on the "Join..." icon.
+Under the section "Groups I belong to", clink on the "Join..." icon.
 #.
 Seacrh for ``cms-af``.
 #.
-Double-click on the returned serach result and confirm subscription.
+Select "Purdue CMS Analysis Facility" and click "Join group".

 Unsubscribing from the mailing list is managed via the same portal.